A quick guide by Nancy Gifford & Rio Summers

 3. Think about what we can see behind you and avoid background noise.

 Stand or sit in front of a relatively clear background and go somewhere quiet.
 Can we hear you and see you well enough in the space you’re filming?
 If you are at home, try sitting facing a window, not with your back to it.
-If you are outside, can we hear you above the sound of wind, or traffic?
+If you are outside, can we hear you above the wind or traffic noise?

 4. Make sure your background isn’t too distracting!